Coordinate Reference System Normalization

 # 1. Repair invalid geometries

-gdf.geometry = gdf.geometry.apply(lambda g: make_valid(g) if g else g)
+gdf.geometry = gdf.geometry.apply(lambda g: make_valid(g) if g and not g.is_empty else g)

-# 2. Snap to grid to eliminate floating-point noise
+# 2. Snap each geometry to itself to eliminate floating-point noise

 gdf.geometry = gdf.geometry.apply(

-lambda g: snap(g, g, snap_distance) if g else g
+lambda g: shapely.snap(g, g, snap_distance) if g and not g.is_empty else g

 )